 All CJM school tours are free of charge for Bay Area schools; availability is limited, and advance reservation is required.

-Teacher programs at The CJM are grounded in themes of uplifting diverse voices, promoting student and teacher wellbeing, and fostering positive identity formation through the arts.
-Explore arts-based lesson plans for your classroom aligned to California state standards in our teacher resources, and check out our teacher programs page for upcoming opportunities to connect with fellow educators and professional development workshops at The Museum.
+Teacher programs at The CJM are grounded in themes of uplifting diverse voices, fostering positive identity formation, and bringing Jewish life and culture into the classroom.
+Explore arts-based lesson plans for your classroom aligned to California state standards in our teacher resources below, and check out our teacher programs page for upcoming opportunities to connect with fellow educators and attend professional development workshops at The Museum.

 The TAC Internship brings together high school students from diverse backgrounds for a year-round paid internship.
 Teens work and learn together in a world-class arts environment to experience art and artists, explore identity and culture, produce and lead meaningful public events and programs, and develop professional skills.